A Voiceover Actor’s Secret Weapon? An Effective Rehearsal Process.

 Engage a finding process.

-Beyond your initial notes and any obvious ideas present in the script, your next step is to look for subtext, alternative points of view, alliterations, repeat words, etc. There’s always something new to uncover.
-Each time you read the script there are new things to discover.
-Find them and use them to differentiate your unique point of view
+Beyond your initial notes and any obvious ideas present in the script, your next step is to look for subtext, alternative points of view, alliterations, repeated words, etc. Each time you read the script there are new things to discover.
+Find them and use them to differentiate your unique point of view.
+Be the smartest detective on the case.
+When detectives arrive at a crime scene, they have numerous textbook activities to perform.
+But it’s the detective who looks beyond the textbook routine, who and looks for what is not on the surface, who looks deep beneath the apparently mundane and discovers the clue that shines a light on the mystery.

 Talk to someone.

 When you start to perform the script, always imagine a person in your life or a famous personality that you can easily substitute for your audience.
 It’s not enough to pick just anyone that comes to mind.
 Choose someone who supports what you have to accomplish.
 In other words, don’t pick your grandmother if you’re doing a fast-paced spot aimed at energetic kids.
-Nevertheless, imagining a real person will motivate you to personalize the script with authenticity.
-This will also help create a naturalistic, conversation performance.
+Once you’ve found the right fit, imagining a real person will motivate you to personalize the script with authenticity.
+This will also help create a naturalistic, conversational performance.

 Choose a moment before.